sebhammer/YAZGPT/README.md

 to explore whether generative API can have a role in bibliographic data flows.
 The present version is hardwired to search the Libray of Congress.

+Because full MARC records take up a lot of room in the context buffer, the LLM has the ability to retrieve brief (summary) or detailed (full MARC) records.

 **Prerequisites**

 YAZGPT.py needs to zee "zoomsh" in its path.